Cookies are small text markers stored on your computer that enable us to understand how people use our website.

 The cookies applied on ORCHA websites are:

-- Google Analytics – This is a service we use from Google that collects information about how people use our website.
+This is a service we use from Google that collects information about how people use our website.
 We use this to make sure we are providing the best service we can to our web visitors.
-This information cannot be used to identify you and is only available for ORCHA’s internal use.
-ORCHA does not allow Google to share it.
-Using cookies, Google Analytics captures information that allows ORCHA to understand:
+This information cannot be used to identify you and is only available for ACP’s internal use.
+ACP and ORCHA do not allow Google to share it.
+Using cookies, Google Analytics captures information that allows us to understand:

 - What pages were viewed

 - How long those pages were viewed for

 - How the user came to the site

 - What website buttons and functions were clicked on

 - What browser was used to access the site

 - What country the computer is accessing the site from